EvictionLab/eviction-lab-website/content/eviction-tracking/connecticut.md

 Eviction filings in Connecticut fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
 These eviction protections expired on June 30, 2021.

-More detail on eviction protections in Connecticut can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ct/).
  Additional information is available on eviction filing patterns in [Bridgeport](https://evictionlab.org/eviction-tracking/bridgeport-ct/) and [Hartford](https://evictionlab.org/eviction-tracking/hartford-ct/).

 {{< /report_intro >}}